danclarksn/K18-LAB0296-SEC-your-compliance-journey/guidebook.md

     ![New Policy Record](./media/image14.png)

-    **Note:** You can provide any valid dates for the purpose of this lab.
+    **Note:** For the purpose of this lab, you can provide any valid dates.
 For simplicity, we have skipped any additional Policy Reviewer step here.

 7. To save the record, right-click the **Policy Record bar**, open the dropdown menu, and then click **Save**.